-North Korean diplomats allegedly involved in liquor racket in Pakistan
+North Korean Diplomats in 'Illegal Liquor Trade' in Pakistan

 North Korean diplomats, using their immunity status, have allegedly been selling illegal liquor in the Pakistani city of Karachi, it has emerged.